dbisdorf/cortex-discord/README.md

 In the [logging] section, the "file" attribute should hold the name of the log file you wish to use.

 In the [discord] section, the "token" attribute must contain your secure Discord bot token.
 Take whatever steps are necessary on your host machine to keep this information secret.

+When inviting the bot to a server, assign it the "bot" scope and the "Send Messages" and "Manage Messages" permissions.